Urban design: 20th century

 In the early 1900s, urban planning became professionalized.
 With input from utopian visionaries, civil engineers, and local councilors, new approaches to city design were developed for consideration by decision-makers such as elected officials.
 In 1899, the Town and Country Planning Association was founded.
 In 1909, the first academic course on urban planning was offered by the University of Liverpool.
 Urban planning was first officially embodied in the Housing and Town Planning Act of 1909 Howard's 'garden city' compelled local authorities to introduce a system where all housing construction conformed to specific building standards.
 In the United Kingdom following this Act, surveyor, civil engineers, architects, and lawyers began working together within local authorities.
 In 1910, Thomas Adams became the first Town Planning Inspector at the Local Government Board and began meeting with practitioners.
 In 1914, The Town Planning Institute was established.
-The first urban planning course in America wasn't established until 1924 at Harvard University.
+The first urban planning course in America was not established until 1924 at Harvard University.
 Professionals developed schemes for the development of land, transforming town planning into a new area of expertise.

 In the 20th century, urban planning was changed by the automobile industry.
 Car-oriented design impacted the rise of 'urban design'.
 City layouts now revolved around roadways and traffic patterns.

 In June 1928, the International Congresses of Modern Architecture (CIAM) was founded at the Chateau de la Sarraz in Switzerland, by a group of 28 European architects organized by Le Corbusier, Hélène de Mandrot, and Sigfried Giedion.
 The CIAM was one of many 20th century manifestos meant to advance the cause of "architecture as a social art".